danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 See the structure of a for-loop:

 ![](ch3_4.png){: .medium}
-:    *Figure 3.6 A for-loop*
+:    *Figure 3.8 A for-loop*

-Figure 3.6 shows you what a for-loop consists of:
+Figure 3.8 shows you what a for-loop consists of:

 1. **A variable declaration and initialization**: Usually starts with 0
 2. **A specificed condition**: The criteria to meet the condition
 3. **Action**: What you want to happen when the condition is met
 4. **Loop for next**: For the next iteration (usually incremental/decremental).

 This block of code from the above example describes the position of each asterisk in terms of its x and y coordinates (the center point [x, y] of each asterisk).
 Since there are 5 columns (xPos) and 4 rows (yPos) which have been defined in global variables, the program needs to know the coordinates precisely.
-The overall formula to locate the position, for example xPos, is to divide the width of the canvas by the number of asterisks horizontally, and add one.
+The overall formula to locate the position, for example xPos, is to divide the width of the canvas by the number of asterisks horizontally, and add one (see Figure 3.9).
 As such, the code can be understood as follows: calculate the `xPos[i]` for each iteration with the starting point 0.
 Additionally, each iteration will increase the count by 1 until it reaches the maximum number of asterisks in a row (`i < xPos.length`).

 ![](ch3_5.png)
-:    *Figure 3.7 The xPos of each asterisk*
+:    *Figure 3.9 The xPos of each asterisk*

 In our teaching, we describe another example of the use of a for-loop to further clarify its use and to demonstrate the repeated drawing of objects.
+This example (see Figure 3.10) draws 20 ellipses and each with a distance of 20 pixels.

 ![](ch3_8.png)
-:    *Figure 3.8 Drawing 20 ellipses on a canvas using a for-loop*
+:    *Figure 3.10 Drawing 20 ellipses on a canvas using a for-loop*

 ```javascript
 let x = 20;